Economic Sustainability Plan

 The 2009 Delta Reform Act (Public Resources Code section 29759) requires the Commission to prepare an Economic Sustainability Plan (ESP) for the Delta region.
 The Commission adopted the ESP in January 2012.
 It includes information about the Delta’s agricultural and recreation economy, levees, public safety, and the impacts of the Bay Delta Conservation Plan and isolated conveyance (as proposed at that time).
 The Commission used the ESP to develop a set of recommendations that informed the Delta Stewardship Council’s Delta Plan policies concerning the socioeconomic sustainability of the Delta region.

-The Commission has updated two chapters of the ESP, gathering the most current data on agriculture and recreation.
+The Commission updated two chapters of the ESP, gathering the most current data on recreation and tourism, and agriculture.

-Initiated in 2019, the Recreation and Tourism section update includes a review of recreation and tourism studies completed after 2012 and the results of five focus groups held between March and April 2020.
-A draft of the updated chapter includes best available current data, analysis of visitation, economic activity, and emerging recreation and tourism trends.
+Initiated in 2019, the Recreation and Tourism chapter update includes a review of recreation and tourism studies completed after 2012 and the results of five focus groups held between March and April 2020.
+The updated chapter includes best available current data, analysis of visitation, economic activity, and emerging recreation and tourism trends.

 Socioeconomic Indicators for the Delta